1,2-Difluoroethane: Safety

 1,2-Difluoroethane is toxic when inhaled or when it comes into direct contact with the skin.
 Fluorocarbons are 4 to 5 times heavier than air, so it tends to concentrate in low-lying areas.
 This increases the risk of inhalation.
-1,2-difluoroethane is toxic to humans through several mechanisms.
+1,2-Difluoroethane is toxic to humans through several mechanisms.
 First, because it has a high density, it can displace oxygen in the lungs causing suffocation.
 In addition, inhaled fluorocarbons causes the myocardium to become more sensitive to catecholamines, which results in deadly cardiac arrhythmias.

-When inhaled by rats, 1,2-difluoroethane is converted to fluoroacetate using cytochrome P450 and then to fluorocitrate both toxic.
+When inhaled by rats, 1,2-difluoroethane is converted to fluoroacetate by cytochrome P450 and then to fluorocitrate, both toxic.
 100 parts per million in the atmosphere was sufficient to poison rats in 30 minutes and to kill them in four hours.
 1,2-Difluoroethane is likely to be similarly toxic to humans.

 Environmental fate

-1,2-Difluoroethane can enter the environment various ways.
+1,2-Difluoroethane can enter the environment in various ways.
 One way is through volatilization from rivers and lakes.
 Henry's law estimates that the volatilization half life from a model river is about 2.4 hours and 3.2 days from a model lake.
 When 1,2-difluoroethane is released to the environment, it will end up in the atmosphere.
 Here it is degraded by reaction with hydroxyl radicals and oxygen.